Germany: Judge orders Hagen synagogue suspect to be remanded in custody | DW | 17.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The suspect had been detained on Thursday for his alleged role in planning an attack during the Jewish holiday of Yom Kippur.
-Prosecutors have said they will now apply for a formal arrest warrant.
+Prosecutors have issued an arrest warrant for the suspect detained on Thursday for his alleged role in planning an attack during the Jewish holiday of Yom Kippur.

-A 16-year-old accused of planning an "Islamist-motivated" attack on a synagogue in the western German city of Hagen is set to go before a judge on Friday, the Düsseldorf prosecutors office said.

-The young Syrian national who lives in Hagen was detained Thursday, and prosecutors said they will now apply for a formal arrest warrant, as their investigation has concluded that he was planning a criminal act.
+The young Syrian national who lives in Hagen was detained Thursday.
+Prosecutors have now applied for a formal arrest warrant, as their investigation has concluded that he was planning a criminal act.

 Earlier Friday, the suspect's lawyer had demanded his client's release, telling Germany's DPA news agency that "no accusation has been substantiated" justifying further detention.